valerio-oliveira/dataops-trail/README.md

 ## Personel considerations

 This project is a landmark on my career as a Software Developer and Database Administrator since it helped me to expand my competences as a DevOps practitioner.
 It filled the gaps I had on undestanding the full development life cycle.
-Putting in practice the knowledge aquired is part and parcel on validating it, and I strongly recommend anyone who want to master a tech role to create their own Tech-Trail.
+Putting in practice the knowledge aquired is part and parcel on validating it, and I strongly recommend anyone who want to master a tech role to create their own Tech-Trail just as i did.

 ## References